Excel Search For Text (Table of Contents)

 After using the above formula, the output is shown below.

-Now, we have used IF and FIND in combinations; the cell with no string still gives #VALUE! error.
+Now, we have used IF and FIND in combinations; the cell with no string still gives #VALUE!
+Error.
 Let’s try to remove this error with the help of the ISNUMBER function.

 Step 9: Drag the formula across cell B2 to B4.

-Example #2 – Using SEARCH Function
+Example #2 – Using the SEARCH Function

-SEARCH function also searches the specific string inside the given text and returns the text’s position.
+The SEARCH function also searches the specific string inside the given text and returns the text’s position.

-Use the following formula in cell B2 of the sheet “Example 2”, and press Enter Key to see the output (We have the same data as used in the previous example) =IF(ISNUMBER(SEARCH(“Excel”,A1)),”Text Present”, “Text Not Present”) Once you press Enter Key, you’ll see an output the same as in the previous example.
+Use the following formula in cell B2 of the sheet “Example 2”, and press Enter Key to see the output (We have the same data as used in the previous example) =IF(ISNUMBER(SEARCH(“Excel”, A1)), “Text Present”, “Text Not Present”) Once you press Enter Key, you’ll see an output the same as in the previous example.

-In cell A2 and A4, the word “Excel” is present; hence it has output as “Text Present”.
+In cells A2 and A4, the word “Excel” is present; hence it has output as “Text Present”.
 However, in cell A3, the word “Excel” is not present; therefore, it has output as “Text Not Present”.

 This is from this article.
 Let’s wrap the things with some things to be remembered.